Ali Yasar Tuzcu

-Women at War: The Changing Role of Woman in Contemporary American War Film
+Women at War: The Changing Role of Woman in Contemporary American War Film (Dissertation Project)

 This PhD project concentrates on gender representation in four contemporary American war films portraying strong female protagonists at the center of their narratives: Zero Dark Thirty (2012) by Kathryn Bigelow, Camp X-Ray (2014) by Peter Sattler, Sicario (2015) by Denis Villeneuve and Eye in the Sky (2015) by Gavin Hood.
 There has been extensive research on gender representation in classical American war films, but a recent change in terms of the portrayal of female characters has gone largely unaddressed in cultural and film studies.
 In this project, I propose that female protagonists of the referred films, with the characterization based on qualities such as strength, ambition, and dedication, portray neoliberal womanhood(s) and the gradual integration of women into military structures.